kglw-dot-net/phase1/setlists/_posts/2023-03-02-zenith-paris-la-villette-paris.md

 #### Notes
+O.N.E. contained a Straws In The Wind tease.
+Wah Wah contained The River teases.

 **KGLW.net Staff Notes:**
-This show is in progress and will undergo a full review by our setlist team once a recording becomes available.
-Stay tuned!
-The unknown K.G./L.W. song contained a Straws In The Wind tease.
-Wah Wah contained The River Teases.
+The setlist for this show is believed to be complete and accurate, but minimal information is available at this time.
+Despite the incomplete recording, KGLW.net staff supports what has been gathered from a collection of sources across social media and personal connections.
+If anyone has any further information or, ideally, a complete or conclusive recording please contact KGLW.net staff at [kglw.net@gmail.com](email:kglw.net@gmail.com).